Headlabs/product-ideas/README.md

 # product-ideas
 a place to store product ideas.

+- [ ] Write out a 50+ page best practices guide as ebook to sell.
 - [ ] A UI/UX testing service for VR developers to receive feedback on applications they are building.
 - [ ] A machine learning platform that learns about user interactions and makes recommendations for businesses and their websites.
 - [ ] A online video series on design patterns for UI and UX in VR.